 11. Traditional Hungarian Shirts

-Put a little colour into your wardrobe, or the wardrobe of a friend, by bringing a traditional Hungarian shirt back from Budapest.
+Put a little color into your wardrobe, or the wardrobe of a friend, by bringing a traditional Hungarian shirt back from Budapest.
 Although no longer worn every day, Hungarians still enjoy donning their more traditional garb for folk dancing events or national celebrations.
-Folk costumes from Hungary are very colourful and have beautiful designs embroidered on them.
+Folk costumes from Hungary are very colorful and have beautiful designs embroidered on them.
 Women’s clothing tends to consist of flared skirts with petticoats and blouses with puffed sleeves.
 Men’s costumes tend to be long sleeved and complimented with a vest or a sash.
 Boots and embroidered shoes are also a staple of their traditional dress.
-Folk shirts are usually white and hand embroidered with colourful designs.
+Folk shirts are usually white and hand embroidered with colorful designs.
 Sometimes ribbons are used to decorate the collar or cuffs.
 Vaci utca is home to a host of shops that sell these wonderful souvenirs.
 Particularly recommended is Folkart Centrum at 58.
 Vaci utca.
 Located near the old town hall, their selection is vast and the look and feel of the shop are charming.
 Folkart Centrum is open every day of the week from 10:00 am-7:00 pm.